 My previous resume was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-Looking for resume templates for certain positions?
+Looking for US resume templates for certain positions?
 See:

 - Accounting Resume Sample